 Best Family Areas: Fira, Kamari, Perivelos

-Santorini is one of the most popular islands in Greece and a year-round holiday destination.
-Choose from a relaxing beach holiday on the black sand beaches of Perivelos and Kamari or a holiday of exploring from the island’s capital, Fira.
+Santorini is one of the most popular islands in Greece and a year-round holiday destination, and volcanic island.
+Choose from a relaxing beach holiday on the black sand beaches of Perivelos and Kamari or an exploring holiday from the island’s capital, Fira.
 It’s also a fantastic place to bring the kids.

-You’ll get the chance to visit fantastic volcanic landscapes, world-famous vineyards and view one of the worlds best sunsets – it’s no wonder people keep coming back to Santorini!
+You’ll get the chance to visit fantastic volcanic landscapes world-famous vineyards and view one of the world’s best sunsets – it’s no wonder people keep coming back to Santorini – the best greek island for views.

 How to Get to Santorini